keedio/XMLWinEvent/README.md

 flume-taildirectory-source
 ===========================
-Source of Flume NG for tailing files in a directory
+Source of Flume NG for tailing files in a directory which has windows event xml format.

 Notes
 =====
-This plugin is based on jinoos (jinoos@gmail.com) https://github.com/jinoos/flume-ng-extends
+This plugin is based on flume-tail-directory https://github.com/keedio/flume-taildirectory-source

-Is refactored to support logs rotate in windows and linux, and the code has been cleaned to much more simple working, and apache.common.vfs2 dependency has been replaced with the native java 7 java.nio library.
-Thanks for the inspiration.
+The module has been refactored in order to decoupled classes and has been created differents listeners.

 Compilation
 ===========